RESUME OF RICHARD KONKOLSKI

 Siding factory train system.

-Heavy oil storage (3 tanks, 40,000 cubic feet each with pumping, heating, security, and all accessory).
+Heavy oil storage (3 tanks, 40,000 cubic feet each with pumping, heating, security, and

 Factory warehouse system.